ifsheldon/transprompt/README.md

 Because I'm done with layers of object-oriented abstraction that are mixed with inheritance hierarchies and methods that are overloaded and overridden from nowhere.

-LLM programming, a fancy alternative of prompt engineering, starts with prompts, so it should be prompt-centric (or data-driven if you come from software engineering).
+LLM programming, a fancy name of prompt engineering, starts with prompts, so it should be prompt-centric (or data-driven if you come from software engineering).

 ## Concepts and Design